 Teach Your Child to Read in 100 Easy Lessons

-What lessons did you learn your first year homeschooling?
+What lessons did you learn in your first year of homeschooling?